newflix/newsApp/README.md

 # newsApp

 This is a news app.By default this app will show top headlines for UK country.
 User can search news by keyword.
-Once search term is entered into search box use has to hit enter to search.
+Once search term is entered into search box user has to hit enter.

 newsApp is root folder which is a node application.
 It has newsClient folder which has client changes. newsClient is react application.